The 25 Best Bollywood Movies on Netflix Right Now

-Arguably one of the finest films to come out of the Hindi film industry in the 21st century comprising of Shah Rukh Khan’s one of the most powerful performances of his career, Swades is a film capable of invoking the sense of national duty without adapting to a propagandist approach.
+Arguably one of the finest films to come out of the Hindi film industry in the 21st century.
+It also consists of Shah Rukh Khan’s one of the most powerful performances of his career.
+Swades is a film capable of invoking the sense of national duty without adapting to a propagandist approach.
 It respects its culture without the crutches of ethnocentric sentiments and braves to dissolve the shackles of ignorance.

-What makes Swades an important piece of cinema is its aspirations to instill a scientific temperament in everyone alike, more relevantly in today’s time when people are increasingly bargaining a rational and scientific temperament for a political one.
-Swades is essentially loaded with all emotions, a brilliant soundtrack, and elements which take us to the abysses of our reality.
+What makes Swades an important piece of cinema is its aspirations to instill a scientific temperament in everyone alike.
+It feels more relevant in today’s time when people are increasingly bargaining a rational and scientific temperament for a political one.
+Swades is essentially loaded with all emotions.
+It has a brilliant soundtrack.
+And it has elements which take us to the abysses of our reality.
 The film enjoys a healthy cult following among the many Bollywood Movies streaming on Netflix.

 The Mani Ratnam – A. R. Rahman duo is a match made in heaven.
-And Dil Se is the epitome of their skills which was rightfully rewarded in the Berlin International Film Festival from that year.
+Dil Se is the epitome of their skills.
+And it was rightfully rewarded in the Berlin International Film Festival from that year.
 The melodrama was handled with utmost grace and sincerity with a topic which is relevant even now.

 The musical numbers still feel fresh so do the performances.
 And the cherry on the cake is the excellent performances by the leads, especially Koirala, whose mere presence evokes all the emotions needed to convey.
 This SRK-starrer isn’t considered a classic for no reason.